jarednm1/TacoBellAutomation/README.md

 ## Driver:

 #### Mac/Linux:
-TODO
-TODO
-TODO
+1. To install the associated Chrome Driver, Navigate here: https://sites.google.com/a/chromium.org/chromedriver/downloads and click on the correct Driver that matches your Chrome Version and platform.
+2. Once downloaded, cut and paste the chromedriver into the same directory as the python script.
+3. Open Terminal
+4. Run ```sudo nano /etc/paths```
+5. Enter your password
+6. You are now in a basic text editor and will need to add the file path structure where it is located.
+Example: ```/Users/MY NAME/TacoBellAutomation```
+7. Control + X to quit editing
+8. Y to save changes
+9. Finally, press enter once more to complete the edits (annoying I know)

 ### Windows:

-To install the associated Chrome Driver, Navigate here: https://sites.google.com/a/chromium.org/chromedriver/downloads and click on the correct Driver that matches your Chrome Version and platform.
-Once downloaded, cut and paste the chromedriver into the same directory as the python script.
+1. To install the associated Chrome Driver, Navigate here: https://sites.google.com/a/chromium.org/chromedriver/downloads and click on the correct Driver that matches your Chrome Version and platform.
+2. Once downloaded, cut and paste the chromedriver into the same directory as the python script.

 # Usage